-During 2015, the Authority developed a Strategic Plan for the three-year period 2016 to 2018 setting out the Mission, Core Values, Vision, Goals and Strategic Objectives.
+During 2018, the Authority developed a Strategic Plan for the three-year period 2019 to 2021 setting out the Mission, Core Values, Vision, Goals, Strategic Objectives, Risks and Mitigating Actions.
 The Authority aims to continue to strengthen its role and services in line with its statutory remit, through the application of forward planning and continuous improvement.
 The Plan was developed by way of:

-- A review of the Strategic Plan of the Authority for the period 2012 2014; - A series of strategy workshops involving the management of the Authority and Authority Members; - Detailed SWOT analysis (Strengths, Weaknesses, Opportunities, Threats); - Detailed PEST Analysis (Political, Economic, Social, Technological); - Identification of key considerations for the Authority; and - Development of the Strategic Plan.
+- A review of the Strategic Plan of the Authority for the period 2016 2018; - Strategy workshops involving Authority Members and Management; - Detailed SWOT analysis (Strengths, Weaknesses, Opportunities, Threats); - Detailed PESTLE Analysis (Political, Economic, Social, Technological, Legal, Environmental); - Identification of key considerations and influencing factors for both the market and the Authority over the next 3 years; and - Preparation of the Strategic Plan.